 If you are lucky enough to live in a country where English is widely spoken, the language barrier will, of course, pose less of a challenge.
 For the rest of us, however, learning the local lingo is really the only solution to overcoming your frustration and integrating.
-While taking language lessons in the classroom is a great way to develop your conversational skills, there are plenty of language learning apps to help you acquire the skills with ease.
-Duolingo, Mindsnacks, and Babbel are just some of the popular apps that offer a variety of courses in multiple languages.
-You can complete the courses in your own time, too, which makes for a fun way to spend your daily commute.
+If you prefer a classroom environment, then taking language lessons is a great way to develop your conversational skills with a qualified teacher.
+If you’re looking for a more flexible way of learning, on the other hand, there are several great language learning apps that can help you learn the local lingo at your own pace.
+Duolingo, Mindsnacks, and Babbel are just some of the popular apps on the market.
+These offer a variety of courses in multiple languages, which you can complete in your own time, such as your daily commute to work.

 Understanding the local culture